contact us q&a board ARHA Banner

 1. The Chairman of the Board shall preside at all meetings of the Executive Board.
 In the absence of the Chairman of the Board the ARHA President or his/her designee shall conduct the meeting.

-2. The Chairman of the Board or ARHA President shall call all meetings, but all members of the Executive Board must be notified of the meeting at least 10 days in advance.
+2. The Chairman of the Board or ARHA President shall call all meetings, but all members of the Executive Board must be notified of the meeting by e-mail and/or text message.

 4. If a formal vote is taken on an item a simple majority vote wins.

 5. To conduct an official meeting, a quorum must be present.
-A quorum is 2/3 of the members of the Executive Board present.
+A quorum is a simple majority of the members of the Executive Board members present

 II.
 Board of Directors: